TheMelodyOfCode/Typescript--MUI--NPM-Packets-Search/README.md

 > - @types/react-redux is a TypeScript package providing type definitions for the react-redux library,
 helping you write safer and more predictable code by giving you type checking
 and autocompletion in your TypeScript-based React-Redux projects.

+> - **@reduxjs/toolkit**
+> - npm install @reduxjs/toolkit
+> - @reduxjs/toolkit is a package created by the Redux team to make it easier and more efficient
+ to work with Redux in your applications.
+ It simplifies the setup process, reduces boilerplate code, and provides a set of useful tools
+ and utilities for common Redux tasks.